 to heaven when he already has those millions and millions of angels there?
 Does that make any

-that Jehovah God have to kill them in order for him to have them in heaven with him?
+that Jehovah God had to kill them in order for him to have them in heaven with him?

 - My answer: You're not making sense by asking why God would want a Great

 Multitude from earth in heaven.
-Doesn't God wants to be with us because He loves us? . . . [
+Doesn't God want to be with us because He loves us? . . . [

 rest of answer ]